thisisevanfox/nba-my-team-ios-widget/README.md

 ## References 🏆
 I used the publicly accessible NBA api which is documented by [kashav](https://github.com/kashav/nba.js/blob/master/docs/api/DATA.md).
 The logos are taken from [thesportsdb.com](https://thesportsdb.com).

+## Disclaimer
+This is a project developed by myself.
+It is not an official widget of the NBA.
+I have no relationship with the NBA.